I Tried a Sprint Planning Session Without a Team — Here's What I Learned

 Sprint planning is supposed to be a team effort — a chance for developers, designers, product managers, and stakeholders to come together and align on shared goals.
 But what do you do when you’re flying solo?

-As I was transitioning into my role as a product manager, I thought it would be a good idea to apply Agile principles to my personal projects.
+As I was teaching myself product management, I thought it would be a good idea to apply Agile principles to my personal projects.
 I wanted to keep things organized, stay focused, and honestly, feel like I was making some headway during a pretty chaotic time.
 So, I dove into Notion, set up my backlog, created a sprint board, and got to work.

 But here’s the kicker: I was the only one in the room.